oviice/mopubAds/README.md

 ## New in this Version
 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

-- Rewarded video support from the MoPub Marketplace (Beta)
+- Certified Chartboost version 6.4.1
-- Miscellaneous bug fixes.
+- Certified Tapjoy version 11.5.1

 ## Requirements